-This sub-component will finance technical assistance (TA) for Oromia Regional Government to complete its on-going Sub-basin Level Integrated Land Use Plan (ILUP) in the remaining zones and woredas of the region.
-Each sub-basin ILUP has a coverage area ranging from 200,000 ha (smaller sub-basins) to 2,500,000 ha (larger sub-basins) and can include more than one zone and multiple woredas.
-The TA will include technical support through hiring an international ILUP Specialist to be attached to the Oromia Bureau of Rural Land (BoRL).
-The Specialist will assist in ensuring: effective multi-sector coordination during master land-use plan development at regional level and technical training for woreda LUP team and woreda sector experts to contribute in LUP decisions and enforce the already prepared integrated land-use plans.
+This sub-component would finance technical assistance (TA) for Oromia Regional Government to complete its on-going Sub-basin Level Integrated Land Use Plan (ILUP) in the remaining zones and woredas of the region.
+The TA would include technical support through hiring an international ILUP Specialist to be attached to the Oromia Bureau of Rural Land and Environmental Protection (BoRLEP).
+The Specialist would assist in ensuring: effective multi-sector coordination during master land-use plan development at regional level and technical training for woreda LUP team and woreda sector experts to contribute in LUP decisions and enforce the already prepared integrated land-use plans.

-The Oromia Bureau of Rural Land (BoRL) has been undertaking land-use planning initiatives and has made significant progress in registering and categorizing land.
+The Oromia Bureau of Rural Land and Environmental Protection (BoRLEP) has been undertaking land-use planning initiatives and has made significant progress in registering and categorizing land.
 To-date, 46 percent of the region has been incorporated in the land resource mapping process.
-Similarly, 46 percent of the region has completed sub-basin ILUPs.
-In areas with sub-basin ILUPs, land designated for activities such as forestry and agriculture is demarcated and it is reported by the Bureau that this has been resolving potential conflicts between forest protection and investment activities and among land users.
-In the remaining areas (over 50 percent of the regional state), however, the process remains incomplete, and here conflicts remain to be resolved.
-In addition to landuse planning for incorporation in the land resources maps, Oromia has implemented microlevel land use and community watershed planning (average of 1,500 ha each) and 'critical watershed' planning (average of 10,000 ha), including with the support of the Sustainable Land Management Program (SLMP).
+In these areas, land designated for respective activities such as forestry and agricultural investment is demarcated, and it is reported that this has substantially resolved potential conflicts between forest protection and investment activities.
+In the remaining areas, however, the process remains incomplete, and here conflicts remain to be resolved.
+In addition to land-use planning for incorporation in the land resources maps, Oromia has implemented micro-level land use planning, including with the support of the Sustainable Land Management Program (SLMP).